Kirkby: History

 Archaeological evidence of Bronze Age settlement indicates that Kirkby was founded around 870 AD.

 Historically, it has been part of Lancashire.
-Kirk-by derives from the Northern dialect of Old English word Kirk ('church') and by (settlement or village; cognate with Old Norse byr).
-Settlers arrived via Ireland around 900.
+The name Kirkby derives from Old Norse kirkja("church") and býr("village, farm").
+Settlers from Norway arrived via Ireland around 900.
 The first direct evidence of a settlement dates from 1086 and the Domesday Book, with a reference to "Cherchebi" (population 70).
 Ownership of present-day Kirkby (established as the West Derby hundred in the 11th century) passed through a number of hands until 1596, when the Molyneux family purchased the hundred.
 After a brief loss of patronage in 1737 (when the head of the family took holy orders), in 1771, Charles Molyneux became the 1st Earl of Sefton and regained the land.